Henninglar/silver-xray14/README.md

 ### **Components Folder**
 Contains:
-- **DataLoader for Classification Models**: Custom data loading pipeline for the classification models.
+- **Dataset Class for Classification Models**: For handling and preparing data.
 ---